 The Family Urns are situated at the entrance to the stunning Legacy Gardens, providing a peaceful and contemplative space for friends and family to visit.

-KMPC’s in ground lawn crypts provide families with a generational option.
+KMPC’s in-ground lawn crypts provide families with a generational option.
+The crypt is double depth, with the first interment at eight feet and the subsequent interment at six feet.
 You can purchase a crypt for a single burial or add another burial and even two more urns for cremated remains above the crypt.
 These lots have a cement crypt already placed in the ground that hold up to two caskets.
 Pick a lot in a row with a spot for a flat marker or an upright marker.
 You can see the lawn crypt area on your way in to visit the onsite cemetery office.

 The Brevity Memorial is dedicated to children whose lives were cut short, as symbolized by the life-size bronze statue of two children playing atop a tree stump.
 The plaza includes memorial walls to which names of deceased children and/or siblings are added as part of an annual ceremony.